ramyaimansabry/ramyaimansabry/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">  About me...

-**I am a iOS Software Engineer at <a href="https://atos.net/en/">Atos </a> with 3 years of experience.**

-**I speak Swift, iOS Framework Developer, and technology enthusiast.**

-**I love developing mobile apps specially iOS.**
+**I speak Swift, and technology enthusiast.
+Love developing mobile apps specially the iOS**

-**I love sharing my knowledge and experience, and sharing PoCs & problems as code.**

-- 🔭 Currently working on digital banking system at <a href="https://atos.net/en/">Atos </a> with the latest technologies [SwiftUI - Combine - Clean Archtecture].
+- 🔭 Currently i am working on digital banking system at <a href="https://atos.net/en/">Atos </a> with the latest technologies [SwiftUI - Combine - Clean Archtecture].
 - 💬 **Ask me about**: OOP, Swift, iOS, Cocoapods, Frameworks, RESTful APIs, Architecture, Design Patterns, Testing, and CI/CD.
 - 📫 **How to reach me**: catch, and follow me from the above links 👆, in addition to follow me here.